benhuuur/python-structure-class-analyser/README.md

 Try to get class diagram and flow diagram from directory

-- see "ast" library to se structure from code.
+- Try to get type from varible assignment
+- Try make keys from json be a name of the class
+- Make finder inside a directory